SESMG/SESMG/docs/index.rst

    :alt: Storage-Example
    :align: center

-   Exemplary input for the creation of storages
+  Exemplary input for the input in the storages sheet